joakimmelin/opnsense-backup/README.md

 1. Install Bash (```pkg install bash```)
 2. Make sure login via SSH works without password (i.e with SSH key)

 The script is pretty self-explanatory.
+Save it where ever you want to run it but /usr/local/etc is probably best.

+Create a new entry in root's crontab:

+*       *       2       *       *       (/usr/local/etc/backup.sh) >/dev/null 2>&1